PHP-DI/PHP-DI/news/17-php-di-5-2-released.md

 date: December 20, 2015
 ---

 I am happy to announce that PHP-DI version 5.2 has been released.
-The main changes in this new versions are:
+The main changes in this new version are:

 - new features for factories
 - improved documentation (including finally adding anchors to headers!)